AI Workshop: learn to build apps with AI →

 const fileupload = require('express-fileupload')

-After you created your Express app, add:
+After you create your Express app, add:

 app.use(